angrybacon/doomsday-wiki/markdown/chapters/meandeck/deck-construction.md

 - 1 Flusterstorm

-Here you can see this list has opted to run a heavier discard package and some additional counter magic.
+Here you can see this list has opted to run a heavier discard package and some additional countermagic.
 They have a higher land count than the _turbo_ list and likely fewer free cycle effects too which provides the slots to add these additional interaction elements in.

 #### {U}{B}{G} Uro